Dhairyapatel1mc/PR.-1-Data-Profiler-Data-Preprocessing-and-Feature-Engineering-/README.md

 ## <a id="-learning-outcomes"></a>🎓 Learning Outcomes

-- How to import and merge data from CSV, JSON, SQL, and REST API sources into one working dataset
+- Reconciling heterogeneous data sources (file, database, API) into one coherent schema
-- How to systematically detect and fix missing values, duplicates, and inconsistent data types
-- How to represent data as tensors and connect that idea back to real DataFrame structures
-- How to perform univariate, bivariate, and multivariate EDA with the right chart for each
+- Diagnosing data quality quantitatively before applying any fix
+- Choosing the right chart — and the right correction (median vs. mean) — for the shape of the data at hand
-- How to build a data profiling report from scratch, without relying on a black-box library
+- Building a transparent, dependency-free alternative to a black-box profiling library
-- How to frame a business problem as a concrete, well-defined machine learning task
+- Framing an EDA finding (income → churn) as a concrete, actionable modeling input

 **[⬆ Back to top](#toc)**

 ---

-## <a id="-future-improvements"></a>💡 Future Improvements
+## <a id="-roadmap"></a>💡 Roadmap

-- Train an actual churn classification model (e.g. logistic regression) on the cleaned dataset
+- [ ] Train a baseline churn classifier (logistic regression) with a stratified train/test split
+- [ ] Engineer `tenure_days` from `Signup_Date` and an `Income_per_Purchase` ratio
-- Swap the manual profiling report for `ydata-profiling` for an interactive HTML version
+- [ ] Replace the manual profiler with `ydata-profiling` for an interactive HTML report
-- Add feature engineering — e.g. Income-to-Purchases ratio, tenure since Signup_Date
-- Automate the pipeline with a scheduled script that re-pulls all four sources on a cadence
-- Add data validation checks (e.g. Great Expectations) to catch quality issues at ingestion, not after
+- [ ] Address the `Purchases` × `Total_Spent` collinearity before feature selection
+- [ ] Schedule the 4-source pull as a nightly Airflow/cron job for a live-refreshed dataset

 **[⬆ Back to top](#toc)**